-(OTHER NONFICTION ARTICLES: THE REVOLUTION THAT ATE ITSELF (PART 1) THE REVOLUTION THAT ATE ITSELF (PART 2) AFRICANUS WHIPPED BY THREE FLAGS THE MEN WHO WEREN’T THERE THE COCONUT KING THE CITY OF HYPHENS: TRIESTE THE YAGHAN PEOPLE OF TIERRA DEL FUEGO AND THEIR INSURMOUNTABLE LANGUAGE THE KANNIBAL KLUB MOJO MAN: LIFE IS A HIJACK)
+(OTHER NONFICTION ARTICLES: THE REVOLUTION THAT ATE ITSELF (PART 1) THE REVOLUTION THAT ATE ITSELF (PART 2) AFRICANUS: JOHN CHILEMBWE’S RACE-BASED REBELLION WHIPPED BY THREE FLAGS: THE KOREAN WHO KEPT GETTING CAUGHT THE MEN WHO WEREN’T THERE: BUTCH CASSIDY & THE SUNDANCE KID THE COCONUT KING: AUGUST ENGELHARDT THE CITY OF HYPHENS: TRIESTE THE YAGHAN PEOPLE OF TIERRA DEL FUEGO AND THEIR INSURMOUNTABLE LANGUAGE THE KANNIBAL KLUB: HOW TO ESCAPE FROM A GULAG CAMP MOJO MAN: LIFE IS A HIJACK)

 ON CLOUD NINE: THE MOTHER OF ALL NUMBERS

 Neuf εννέα Neun 九 Nueve девять Nio नौ Nove নয় Tisa

 Behold the mystery of 9, the largest single-digit number.
 It has unique properties.
 Let us begin.

 If you multiply 9 by 1, you of course get 9.
 But if you multiply 9 by 2 you get 18, whose digits (1 and 8) also add up to 9.

 Multiplying 9 x 3 gives you 27, and 2 +7 = 9.